nest/nest-simulator/doc/examples/tsodyks_depressing.rst

                  "x": 1.0}

-Third, we reset the kernel and set the resolution using ``SetKernelStatus``.
+Third, we reset the kernel and set the resolution using :py:func:`.SetKernelStatus`.

 .. code-block:: default